danielpeter/specfem3d/13_changing_the_model.md

 Note that in order not to overload the parameter file, SEP header files should be named `vp.H`, `vs.H` and `rho.H`.
 The `in` field in these binary files can be any path as long as it is relative to the previously set `SEP_MODEL_DIRECTORY`.
 We also assume that any dimensional value inside SEP header files is given in meters and that binary files are single precision floating point numbers stored in little endian format.
 There is currently only support for `vp`, `vs` and `rho` variables.

-An example demonstrating the use SEP models is given in: `EXAMPLES/applications/meshfem3D_examples/sep_bathymetry`.
+An example demonstrating the use of SEP models is given in: `EXAMPLES/applications/meshfem3D_examples/sep_bathymetry`.

+Please consider adding improvements and/or new model implementations to this package - feel free to contribute!

 References
 ----------